d2l-ai/d2l-en/chapter_computer-vision/image-augmentation.md

 #@tab pytorch
 #@save
 def train_batch_ch13(net, X, y, loss, trainer, devices):
-    if isinstance(X, list):
+    """Train for a minibatch with mutiple GPUs (defined in Chapter 13).""" if isinstance(X, list):
         # Required for BERT fine-tuning (to be covered later)
         X = [x.to(devices[0]) for x in X]